codefortulsa/oscn/README.md

 ### oscn

-- courts: Returns a list of courts.
+- counties: Returns a list of counties.

 ### oscn.request